 “You won’t—,” Gareth began, biting his tongue when he realized how silly he was about to sound.

 “You won’t leave me, will you?
-I could never find my way home alone.”
+I’ll never find my way home alone.”

-“Oh, stop it.
-Just make sure they sterilize everything,” Gareth grumbled as he pushed past Roman into the building.
+“Oh, stop.
+Just make sure they sterilize everything,” Gareth grumbled, pushing past Roman into the building.

 “Sure, but if you need stitches, I’m waiting in the hallway,” Roman called, trailing after Gareth.

-Gareth led the way into the surprisingly bright foyer, stopping just inside.
+Gareth led the way into the surprisingly bright foyer and stopped just inside.
 It was well-lit and clean; the sterile smell that flooded his nostrils, while unpleasant, was familiar.
 “It’s much nicer inside,” he observed.